 6. Measure performance and adjust

-It’s essential to track, measure and improve the performance of your SaaS blog posts on an ongoing basis.
+It’s essential to track, measure and improve the performance of your B2B blog posts on an ongoing basis.
 This allows you to adjust your blog strategy as needed to make it more effective.
 This process is called content optimization.
 It involves gathering insights and identifying the concrete fixes you need to make.
 By completing these tweaks, you’ll get the longest lifespan and greatest ROI out of your blog content.

-Blog strategy kick-off: how to find your next blog topic
+B2B blog strategy kick-off: how to find your next blog topic

 Supercharge your blog strategy and download Uplift’s content idea generator so you can start creating original content that generates leads and sales.
 The topic generator tool includes 9 questions you need to ask yourself to come up with ideas for your blog content.
-Plus it includes examples of how other SaaS marketers have answered those questions.
+Plus it includes examples of how other B2B marketers have answered those questions.